 State attorneys general have taken numerous actions to reduce harmful, climate change-causing greenhouse gas emissions and other pollutants from the transportation sector.
 Under the Obama administration, the Environmental Protection Agency (EPA), the National Highway Traffic Safety Administration (NHTSA), the California Air Resources Board and car manufacturers worked together to establish national Clean Car Standards that would limit greenhouse gas emissions by gradually raising fuel efficiency standards for new passenger vehicles and light trucks.

-The rollback of national vehicle emissions standards has been vigorously opposed by a multi-state coalition of state attorneys general.
-In addition to their opposition to the rollback of national Clean Car Standards, state attorneys general have successfully taken the Trump administration to court in an effort to force the administration to enforce a previously finalized rule increasing penalties on automakers that failed to meet national Corporate Average Fuel Economy (CAFE) standards.
+In addition to their opposition to the rollback of national Clean Car Standards, state attorneys general successfully took the Trump administration to court to force the administration to enforce a previously finalized rule increasing penalties on automakers that failed to meet national Corporate Average Fuel Economy (CAFE) standards.

 Opposing the Rollback of National Clean Car Standards